Unmissable: Ultimate Day Trip to Sumidero Canyon

 At El Tepehuaje you can get professional photos taken, and at the main lookout there are bathrooms, artisanal products, and a small gallery of the work of a local photographer.
 This gallery is a great place to see what kind of birds and wildlife you might expect during your day.

-Highlights of the boat ride
+Highlights of the Sumidero Canyon boat ride

-🪨 Caves and formations: Most famous of these formations is El Árbol de Navidad (the Christmas tree) which is made up of a group of formations on the side of the canyon walls that are shaped like a pine tree.
+Caves and formations: Most famous of these formations is El Árbol de Navidad (the Christmas tree) which is made up of a group of formations on the side of the canyon walls that are shaped like a pine tree.
 The waterfall that runs off it can look like tinsel, adding to its magic.
 Get your camera out for this spot, but be careful because your guide might decide to give the group a light shower.

-📷 Spots for a photoshoot: Of course you have to get the famous boat photo with the enormous walls of the canyon towering behind you.
+Spots for a photoshoot: Of course you have to get the famous boat photo with the enormous walls of the canyon towering behind you.

 Chiapa de Corzo